-If you are claiming a refund for a deceased taxpayer, you must complete Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
-Attach this form to the front of the return.
+If you are claiming a refund for a deceased taxpayer, you must complete Arizona Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
+Place this form on top of the return.

 What Are the Filing Dates and Penalties?

 When Should You File?